bansakai/ZERO/README.md

 6. Now, open `EFT ZERO.7z` using 7-Zip and move all included files in place of the ones you deleted.
 It should look like the structure below:<br><br><img src="https://gitfront.io/r/bansakai/em1m9ZL7VfDC/ZERO/raw/Resources/Structure.png" width="500" /><br><br>
 7. Start `ZERO.exe`
 8. Enter the name that you use in the Discord exactly, click `Register`
 9. If you get a message saying `User Doesn't Exist...` you entered the wrong name.
-If so, click `No` and look at **Active Profile Logins.**
+If so, click `No` and ping me on Discord for your login.
 10. Once you're logged in, click the Settings icon, then `Clear Cache` at the top.
 11. In Settings under `Game Path` - choose the SPT folder where you installed everything.
 12. Now click the arrow in the top right to save.